Right to Sue Letter

 How to get a Right-to-Sue Letter:

-You must make a written request.
-Request forms are available, Request Right to Sue Letter, but you can also write a letter to request one.
-Include your name, the name of the Respondent (company or entity you filed against) and your case number(s).
+You must make a written request through the MCHR.
+Be sure to include your name, the name of the Respondent (company or entity you filed against) and your case number(s).

 Time limits on filing suit: